LinqlLang/Linql/Typescript/README.md

 //Get where Is Null
 const isNull = search.Where(r => r.NullableInteger === undefined);
 ```

-`Nullable` support can be enhanced with a direct integration with [LinqlModel.Generator](https://github.com/TheKrisSodroski/Linql.ModelGenerator).

 ## Dynamic Queries

 `Linql` methods accept both `arrow functions` and `strings` as predicates.
 This can allow you to do dynamic generation of queries.